-Now, concentrate in the middle of the picture.
-Remember to breathe.
-Let go.
+Now, concentrate on the centre of the picture.
+Breathe normally.

-Earlier, you had practised focusing on the dot for 32 minutes.
-Now, you’re supposed to concentrate on Shakti Chakra without blinking your eyes.
+You are supposed to concentrate on Shakti Chakra without blinking your eyes.
 And believe me when I say that focusing without blinking is damn hard.
 It’s brutal.
-Straining on the eyes.
 But again, practice is the key.
 I did it, and you can do it, too.

+Start small.
 Go easy and keep moving forward.
-And within 21 days, it’ll be ‘a piece of cake’ for you. 🙂
+And within twenty-one days, it’ll be ‘a piece of cake’ for you. 🙂

-You may start seeing some random images appearing in the Shakti Chakra.
-Don’t be alarmed, that’s normal.
-The pictures you’re seeing may either be reflections of your past lives, or some unexpressed desires from this lifetime.
-So, it’s cool.
+You may start seeing some random images appearing in the Shakti Chakra which is normal.
+The pictures you are seeing may either be reflections of your past lives, or some unexpressed desires from this lifetime.